Denver Fathers Rights Attorney

 Colorado is not a 50/50 state when it comes to child custody arrangements.
 Family court makes decisions on child custody based on the best interests of the child(ren).
 Consult with a qualified child custody attorney regarding your case.

-Call us at (303) 225-3343 for a free case evaluation with a Denver divorce lawyer.
+Call us at (303) 225-3343 for a free consultation with our Denver family law team.

 Fathers have a Constitutional right to parent their children—a right that is equal to that of the mother.
 In Colorado, the Court equally weighs the involvement of both the father and the mother in the lives of their children during the divorce process.
 This means that, as a father, you have an equal right to fair and just decisions regarding: